Pope, U.N. urge calm and dialogue amid Venezuela unrest

 The protests are the biggest challenge to Maduro's 10-month-old administration, although there is no sign they could topple him or affect the OPEC nation's oil shipments.

-Among the latest expressions of international concern, Pope Francis told tens of thousands of people in St. Peter's Square he was "particularly concerned" by recent events.
+Among the latest world figures to speak out about the unrest, Pope Francis told tens of thousands of people in St. Peter's Square he was "particularly concerned" by recent events.

 "I sincerely hope the violence and hostility ends as soon as possible, and that the Venezuelan people, beginning with the responsible politicians and institutions, act to foster national reconciliation through mutual forgiveness and sincere dialogue," Francis said during his weekly address.